alpacahq/alpaca-docs/content/introduction/_index.md

 ### A little bit of history of the company and founders

-Alpaca is a technology company headquartered in Silicon Valley that builds commission-free stock trading through API (Brokerage services are provided by Alpaca Securities LLC, a member of [FINRA](https://finra.org)/[SIPC](https://sipc.org)).
+Alpaca is a technology company headquartered in Silicon Valley that builds stock and crypto trading through a simple and modern API (Brokerage services are provided by Alpaca Securities LLC, a member of [FINRA](https://finra.org)/[SIPC](https://sipc.org)).
 We are a team of diverse background individuals with deep financial and technology expertise, backed by